freedombox/FreedomBox/HACKING.md

 FreedomBox is built as part of Debian GNU/Linux.
 However, you don't need to install Debian to do development for FreedomBox.
-FreedomBox development is typically done on a container or a Virtual Machine.
+FreedomBox development is typically done with a container or a Virtual Machine.

-* For running a container, you need systemd containers, Git, Python and a sudo-enabled user.
+* For running a container, you need systemd containers, Git, Python3 and a sudo-enabled user.
 This approach is recommended.
 * For running a VM, you can work on any operating system that can install latest versions of Git, Vagrant and VirtualBox.

+In addition:

+- To run code quality checks you need flake8 and yapf.
+These may be installed inside the container with Python3 and pip but installing them on host leads to smoother development experience.
+- To update translation strings on the host machine, you need Django and gettext to be installed on host machine.
+These can be installed with Python3 and pip.
+- You need Mumble voice chat software to participate in bi-weekly live development discussions.

 ## Using Containers